denten-books/plain-text/2-device.md

 have argued here, Turing machines also changed humanity's relationship to symbolic thought.
-They belong also to an intellectual tradition of distinctly humanist thinking about reading and writing: philology, poetics, and interpretation.
+They belong also to an intellectual tradition of distinctly humanist thinking about reading and writing: philology, poetics, and hermeneutics.

 ## Device

-It is important to remember that in 1936 Turing's machine remained a thought experiment---not yet an actual device.
-Literature in computer science tends to see universal Turing machines as algorithms: virtual and symbolic abstractions from hardware.
-Yet it is impossible to entirely dissociate the implementation from the idea.
+In 1936, Turing machines remained a thought experiment---not yet an actual device.
+Literature in computer science tends to treat it as an algorithm, that is a logical not yet a physical construct.
+It is impossible however to dissociate the implementation from the idea.
 The Turing machine "abstracts away from the complexity of real computer architectures," Thomas Haigh recently wrote for the *Communications of Computing Machinery*.
 It appeals to the theorist precisely because it is a theory.
-Haigh writes that "hardware and software" are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014].
+Haigh notes also that "hardware and software" are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014].
 In his 1937 review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, would similarly acknowledge the material foundations of Turing computing.
 "A human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine," he wrote [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
-Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church-Turing human and machine calculators.
+Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two implements required for the minimally viable operation of the Church-Turing human and machine calculators.
 Pen and paper assert themselves through the abstraction.[^ln1-abstraction]

-To encounter the universal Turing machine underpinning the electronic book *as a mechanism*, the media and book historian will find that it borrows from a number of extant designs, which, together and incrementally, give the universal Turing machine its physical form.
-Once we have grasped the notion of the Turing machine as a piece of software, an algorithm, I am compelled to wonder about its history as a mechanism and ask, what are its technological antecedents?
+To encounter the digital book and therefore the Turing machine as a device, the media and book historian will find that it borrows from a number of extant designs, which, together and incrementally, give the universal Turing machine its physical form.
+What are its technological antecedents?
 What would happen, for example, if Turing attempted to patent his device?
 What prior art would he cite in his patent application?
-In an answer to these questions we discover that the Turing machine belongs to a long lineage of controlling devices.
-The electronic book belongs to the same history by association.

-Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s, at the time Turing authored his influential paper.
+Most of the minimal technical requirements to build a universal Turing machine were within reach in the 1930s, at the time when Turing authored his influential paper.
 In practice, his proposal would require first an apparatus capable of "scanning" and "erasing" a "finite number of symbols."
-Second, we would need what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book."[^ln1-infinite] Furthermore, we would need some sort of a mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
+Second, it called for what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book."[^ln1-infinite] Furthermore, Turing specified a mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
 Having assembled these elements, our creation would look roughly like a cross between a telegraph, a film projector, and a typewriter.[^ln1-davey]

-Were we to patent the Turing machine in the United States, at the time of its invention, the above elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines," "Combined Type-writing and Computing Machine," "Computing Attachment for Typewriters," "Computing Mechanism," and "Combined Type-writing and Adding Machine" among others [@daugherty_numeral_1894; @degener_combined_1911;
+Were one to patent the Turing machine in the United States, at the time of its invention, the above elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines," "Combined Type-writing and Computing Machine," "Computing Attachment for Typewriters," "Computing Mechanism," and "Combined Type-writing and Adding Machine" among others [@daugherty_numeral_1894; @degener_combined_1911;
 @wright_computing_1914; @wright_computing_1915; @ellis_combined_1914].
 All of
-these devices contain some combination of a reading and writing "head," storage tape, and movement mechanism as per Turing's specifications.
+these devices contain some combination of reading and writing "heads," storage tape, and movement mechanism as per Turing's specifications.
 A number of inventions at the end of the nineteenth century relate specifically to "circuit-controlling devices controlled by a traveling perforated strip or tape," as is the case with tape-driven telegraph transmitter filed by Charles Cuttriss in 1893 [@cuttriss_telegraphy_1893].

 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In the operation of early telegraphy, the human operator acted as a mute interpreter between text and telegraph.
 The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and decoders.
 The perforated tape decoupled the human from the machine.

-In US patent #1187035 (1916) on "Telegraphy", Albert and Ralph Bumstead
+In US patent
+#1187035 (1916) on "Telegraphy", Albert and Ralph Bumstead explain: "the
-explain: "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
+object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
 Instead, the message was transcribed into perforation via mechanical means and then fed into the mechanism.
 The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, where perforated tape could mediate between the two "worlds" of mechanics and electricity.
 A number of contraptions emerged at the time with the aim of transfiguring the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the